marqant-lab/marqant-pay-stripe/README.md

  - "You needs to update your payment method in the"
 Don't forget: it should be json file.

+Also you can overwrite 'payment_failed_email_view' and 'payment_failed_support_email_view' at 'marqant-pay' config to your project views.

 Example resources/lang/en.json:
 ```json
 {